Grand Slam (bomb): Grand Slam test

-The A&AEE at RAF Boscombe Down had only one bomb to test, with 617 Squadron standing by with the rest, ready to commence operations.
+The A&AEE at RAF Boscombe Down in Wiltshire had only one bomb to test, with 617 Squadron standing by with the rest, ready to commence operations.
 The bombing range at the Ashley Range in the New Forest had a concrete target about 20 × 20 ft, to be bombed preferably from the optimum height of 22000 ft.
 PB955 was loaded with the Grand Slam to be flown by Group Captain H. A. (Bruin) Purvis; bad weather led to two failed attempts to bomb due to mist obscuring the target.
 On the third attempt, PB592/G, flown by Squadron Leader Headley (Hazel) Hazelden, managed to drop the bomb on 13 March.
 The aim of the crew was accurate for distance and observers saw the black and white painted bomb rotate as it fell, about 100 ft off line to starboard.
 After release, the Grand Slam accelerated to 1,049 ft/s, near supersonic, penetrating deep underground before detonating.
-The bomb exploded and left a crater 124 ft in diameter and 34 ft deep; 617 Squadron was phoned from a nearby pub and told of the success; formal permission to use the bomb was given on 22 March and operations began the same day.
+The bomb left a crater 124 ft in diameter and 34 ft deep; 617 Squadron was phoned from a nearby pub and told of the success; formal permission to use the bomb was given on 22 March and operations began the same day (13 March).